EMMC-ASBL/oteapi-plugin-template/README.md

-# OTE-API Plugin Cookiecutter Template
+# OTEAPI Plugin Cookiecutter Template

 <!-- markdownlint-disable MD033 -->

-A [cookiecutter](https://cookiecutter.readthedocs.io/) template for creating an OTE-API Plugin repository.
+A [cookiecutter](https://cookiecutter.readthedocs.io/) template for creating an OTEAPI Plugin repository.

 ## What you get